 Ref Measures Timescale Funding PT2 Disseminate public transport information to all pupils and staff.
 To encourage public transport use it is essential that information is readily available.
-Bus maps, timetable information, taxi firm numbers and wider publicity should be displayed in communal areas and should also be readily available from the TPC.
+Bus maps, timetable information, taxi firm numbers and wider publicity should be included in the 'Welcome Travel Pack', displayed in communal areas should also be readily available from the TPC.
 Information on resources such as journey planner sites which can help plan trips using both buses and trains should also be disseminated.
 This information should be regularly reviewed and updated when required.
-Upon each pupil/staff members' site induction and ongoing TPC Budget PT3 Provide information or a link to the TfL Journey Planner and real time journey information system via the school website or intranet.
+Prior to site occupation and ongoing TPC Budget PT3 Provide information or a link to the TfL Journey Planner and real time journey information system via the school website or intranet.
 Upon each pupils/staff members' site induction TPC Budget PT4 Consider providing an update screen within the school building to provide up-to-date bus service information to staff and visitors.
-0-24 months following site occupation Specific Funding PT5 As per the S106 agreement linked to the planning application, if required by the Council the site Owner shall provide school buses to reduce car borne trips generated by the school.
+TfL can provide a free link to display real time bus information (Digital Sign - Transport for London (tfl.gov.uk)) 0-24 months following site occupation Specific Funding PT5 As per the S106 agreement linked to the planning application, if required by the Council the site Owner shall provide school buses to reduce car borne trips generated by the school.
 The most in-demand routes could be determined following the annual travel surveys, however it is envisaged that routes would primarily target those living further away where a number of bus/tube/rail changes have to be made.
 12-24 months following site occupation Specific Funding